hyperledger/fabric/docs/source/orderer/ordering_service.md

 Orderers also enforce basic access control for channels, restricting who can read and write data to them, and who can configure them.
-Remember that who is authorized to modify a configuration element in a channel is subject to the policies that the relevant administrators set when they created the consortium or the channel.
+Remember that who is authorized to modify a configuration element in a channel is subject to the policies that the relevant administrators set when they created the channel.
 Configuration transactions are processed by the orderer, as it needs to know the current set of policies to execute its basic form of access control.
 In this case, the orderer processes the configuration update to make sure that the requestor has the proper